mbakhtar/iste-advanced-agriculture-v2/advancedagriculture.md

 })
 ```
 ## Step 8
-Clip your moisture sensor onto the side rail and place your tube
+Attach your moisture sensor to your project and place the tube in one empty cup.
-into another empty cup.
 Then download your code to test your automated watering system.
 Click on the bulb to show your hint.